 I’m fortunate to have both my parents and in-laws live near us, and they each take her two days a week so my husband and I can get work done.
 That said, they aren’t always comfortable with the idea of giving pieces of meat to a baby with no teeth!

-Whether daycare, nanny, family, or the occasional baby sitter, a caretaker may not be familiar with baby led weaning and would prefer purees.
+Whether daycare, a nanny, family members, or babysitter, a caretaker may not be familiar with baby led weaning and would prefer purees.

 In our case, I’m thankful for the help and trust their judgment, so my daughter gets spoon-fed when she’s with her grandparents.

 Pro: Easier travel and outings

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.